 EXTERNAL IPfield is empty, wait for awhile, then re-invoke the command.

 View the app running in GKE:

 EXTERNAL-IPwith the external IP address you obtained in the previous step.

-You've successfully deployed and run your App Engine Java app on Kubernetes Engine!
+You've successfully deployed and run your App Engine Java app on GKE!